dmix/portal/README.md

 I recently switch my terminal from ZSH to Elvish and since I used `z` daily I noticed there was no simply binary version that could be used by any terminal.
-So I wanted to build one that is decoupled from the shell but is easily integrated with a few lines in a plugin form.
+So I wanted to build one that is decoupled from the shell but is easily integrated with a few lines in a plugin form but also:

+- Faster
+- Full-text search and listing
+- Support for tags

 ### Primary Author